 OUR LAWYERS MEET WITH CLIENTS SAFELY DURING CORONA VIRUS SHUTDOWN

 Our office has definitely slowed down because of the Corona Virus social distancing rules.
-Fortunately, it looks like thing are now opening back up a bit.
+Fortunately, things have started opening back up a bit.
 Hopefully, that won’t cause even more problems.

 ZOOM MEETING WITH A LAWYER

 Despite Covid, people are still being injured in accidents.
 This means they may need a lawyer to help them with their case and get compensation.
 For example, even though there have been fewer vehicles on the road, there has been an increase in speeding and reckless driving.
 That, of course, means the crashes produce worse injuries.
 We have also noticed more dog bite cases as people are out with their dogs more.